dlsudatasci/dlsudatasci.github.io/content/_programs/masters.md

 The **Applied Machine Learning** track will allow students to dive deeper into understanding the different machine learning techniques and methods appropriate for domain-specific data mining problems and use cases.

 The **Business Analytics and Business Intelligence** track will focus both on technical knowledge and on various business applications to be able to properly communicate data solutions to the customers and to stakeholders.

+MS in Data Science students who complete certain courses with a minimum of 12 units and with a minimum grade of 2.0 for all courses are eligible to apply for the _Component Master Program Certificate_ in a specific field they want to specialize in.

+### Admission Requirements

+The following are the requirements when applying for admission:

+* Application Form
+* True Copy of Grades or Transcript of Records
+* Letters of Recommendation
+* Qualifying Examination
+* English Language Proficiency Test for non-English speakers

+To be eligible for consideration to the MS in Data Science program, you must hold a Bachelor's degree from an accredited institution, which includes a minimum of four years of full-time study.
+Please be advised that admission to a program that is different from your undergraduate field of study may require the completion of prerequisite courses.

 ## **FAQs**